GovWizely/webservices/README.md

     bundle exec rake db:devseed

-Fire up a server and import some data.
+Fire up a server:

     foreman start -f Procfile.dev

+Or, if you already have Elasticsearch and Redis running because the web and sidekiq actions timeout in `Procfile.dev`, you can start foreman like this:

+    foreman start -f Procfile_no_es_redis.dev

+Import some data:
     bundle exec rake ita:import[ScreeningList,MarketResearchData]

 #### Authentication